 Where can you find money lenders in South Africa?

 Money lenders in South Africa are available in the form of banks, credit unions and various financial institutions.
-CompareLoans.co.za specialises in online money lenders, and we have several options featured in our comparison tables.
-Use the information provided in the rest of the article to find the best option.
+CompareLoans specialises in online money lenders, and we feature several options in our comparison tables.
+Use the information available in the rest of the article to find the best option.
 Once you have your final selection, click “Go to Site” to visit the money lender’s website and submit your online application.
 General requirements for most loans include:

 - Minimum age of 18 years;